- Grooming & Beauty

 Clean with soap and water and dry with a cloth or your pant leg.
 Dab them with alcohol to ensure cleanliness when using them on your body.

 Removing them from the sheath, you're likely to notice first and foremost the sharp point these tweezers have, more so than any cosmetic-grade pair.
 Take extra care when using them on skin, especially near sensitive areas such as the eyes.

 A small hole in the body of the tweezers locks them into the sheath when they're not in use, preventing them from slipping out and onto the ground.

 The tweezers are cut from a solid steel sheet using a 100-ton press, which gives each set its defining, exacting edge.

 One of the first tools of medicine, tweezers are no stranger to warfare and other dicey situations.
-Due to their easy portability and minute size, these tweezers are considered an EDC, or everyday carry — a member of the slim number of finely tuned possessions worthy of taking up space on one’s person because they’re useful in all kinds of settings, from the mundane to the profound.
+Due to their easy portability and minute size, these tweezers are considered an EDC, or 'everyday carry.'
+These tweezers are a member of the slim number of finely tuned possessions worthy of taking up space on one's person because they're useful in all kinds of settings, from the mundane to the profound.

 Less than 0.25 ounces